-This chocolate candy bark is delicious with crispy surprise inside.
-You only need 3 ingredients!
+This is a delicious chocolate bark recipe with crispy surprise inside.

-If you want to make a caramelized walnut chocolate bark, make sure your walnuts don’t have a bitter taste.
+If you will use walnuts in this recipe just like I do, make sure your walnuts don’t have a bitter taste.
 If they are bitter, the bitter taste might stay in your mouth.

-Later, melt your chocolate.
-When your chocolate is warm, add in the cooled caramelized nuts-that are cut into pieces- to the melted chocolate and stir.
-Then put the mixture on a baking sheet lined with parchment paper and refrigerate for 20 minutes until set.
+Then I add them into the melted chocolate and stir.
+After all the walnuts are covered with chocolate, I place the mixture on a small baking sheet lined with parchment paper and refrigerate for at least 20 minutes until set.

 - 200 g (1 and ½ cup) walnuts*

 - 350 g (12 ounces) semi-sweet chocolate, coarsely chopped